architect/architect/readme.md

 ## Installation

-Open your terminal:
+Open your terminal and install `arc` globally:

 ```bash
 npm i -g @architect/architect
 ```

-Check Architect version:
+Check the version:

 ```bash
 arc version
 ```

-Run `arc` with no arguments to get help.
-To create a new app:
+> Protip: run `arc` with no arguments to get help

+Create a new app:

 ```bash
 mkdir testapp